miklevin/MikeLev.in/_posts/2023-09-20-one-thing-well-internally.md

 Most easily found paths lead you onto the hamster wheel, chasing external goals like accumulating money or owning a house.
-But what if the exchange rate for internal skills you carry around inside of you have great exchange rates, beating inflation and remove the ties that bind you to place and responsibilities?
+But what if the exchange rate for internal skills you carry around inside of you always works to your advantage, beating inflation and removing the ties that typically bind you to place and role?

-What if these skills go with you wherever you go, apply to any situation in which you might find yourself, and give you the satisfaction of a job well done and the security of newly acquired resources in your pocket?
+What if these skills go with you wherever you go, apply to any situation in which you might find yourself, and give you the satisfaction of a job well done and the security of knowing you can always convert it into newly acquired resources in your pocket?

 The book I've started writing over the past few posts requires me to practice what I preach.
 I have built these internal skills over a decade or more at this